 When you have to make a decision, look at this list and ask yourself, will this lead me to my goals?

-Do their expectations matter to me now?
+Does Mary's expectations matter to me now?

-Do they align with my goals?
+Does her expectation align with my goals?

-So understand that this first job matters to pay the bills, but it doesn't have to be life-altering.
+This first job matters to pay the bills, but it doesn't have to be life-altering.